ncatlab/nlab-content/pages/1478.md

-Kirill Mackenzie is a mathematician at the University of Sheffield.
-[Home page](http://www.kchmackenzie.staff.shef.ac.uk/).
+Kirill Mackenzie was a Reader in the School of Mathematics and Statistics and had worked at the University since August 1989.
+His death was announced 2 May 2020.

 category: people